 Once again, a million factors could play into the age your python will reach.
 If your snake is fed a fully organic diet and gets enough sleep at night on a memory foam mattress, practices yoga, exercises daily, uses essential oils, and watches Oprah, she’ll probably live forever.

-Really, though.
-Diet and lots of other things go into the length of your pet snake‘s life.
 When it comes down to it, twenty years is the average, and you get to have your cozy Slytherin companion with you for that long.
 Enjoy it.

-Some pythons take longer to hatch than others, but in general you can expect your maternal little snake pet to be wrapped around her eggs for 50-70 days.
-Artificial incubation shouldn’t be to far off time-wise from these days.
+Some pythons take longer to hatch than others, but in general you can expect your maternal little snake pet to be wrapped and coiled around her eggs for 50-70 days, which is how long python eggs take to hatch.

 If you are planning on having cute little snaky hatchlings to watch over, and you’re wondering if it’s safer to incubate them yourself, feel free to read on.